Aliases for ESX1 Gene

 GeneCards Summary for ESX1 Gene

 ESX1 (ESX Homeobox 1) is a Protein Coding gene.
-Diseases associated with ESX1 include Skeletal Tuberculosis and Agammaglobulinemia And Isolated Hormone Deficiency and Axenfeld-Rieger Syndrome, Type 1.
+Diseases associated with ESX1 include Agammaglobulinemia And Isolated Hormone Deficiency and Axenfeld-Rieger Syndrome, Type 1.
 Among its related pathways are Signaling pathways regulating pluripotency of stem cells and Transcriptional Regulatory Network in Embryonic Stem Cell.
 GO annotations related to this gene include sequence-specific DNA binding and transcriptional repressor activity, RNA polymerase II transcription regulatory region sequence-specific binding.
-An important paralog of this gene is RHOXF2.
+An important paralog of this gene is RHOXF2B.

 UniProtKB/Swiss-Prot for ESX1 Gene